KimiTR/ComfyUI-TRMKT-Automation/README.md

 ## How to use it（安装后如何使用）:

-Step 1: https://www.trmkt.top/cn/ Login or register as a user
+Step 1: https://www.trmkt.top/cn/ Log in or register as a user, apply for API Key under "Open API", and fill in the usage information

 Step 2: Open Content Cloud, create a new content library, configure the content, and then copy the content ID to be executed